 “You also be patient.
 Establish your hearts, for the coming of the Lord is at hand.”

 Just as the farmers of verse seven were patient in waiting for the harvest, so believers are to be “patient” in waiting for God’s justice.
 Wealthy landowners defrauded poor believers while they lived in luxury.
-Christians need divine perspective to address their anguish.
+Christians need a divine perspective to address their anguish.

 James’ point is that we are to be patient with those who abuse us until the Lord comes.
 We are to develop the attitude of long-suffering toward our adversaries, “Bear your trials without retaliation and resentment.
 Wait on the Lord’s coming because we will find justice there.”

-This does not mean that we cannot stand up for ourselves but it does mean that we should acquiesce to the plan of God and His timing.
+This does not mean that we cannot stand up for ourselves, but it does mean that we should acquiesce to the plan of God and His timing.
 This is why we can maintain perspective with people.
-We accept inconvenience and allow others to take advantage of us by keeping God’s will in view.
+We accept the inconvenience and allow others to take advantage of us by keeping God’s will in view.

 Establish your hearts,